 If you've tried holistic remedies, modifying your diet, and you've made drastic lifestyle changes but are still struggling to find an effective erectile dysfunction treatment, it may be time to seek professional medical advice.

 A healthcare professional can determine what treatment or medication is best for you.

 It may feel awkward or shameful to have ED, but remember it's super common and may be a signal of more going on with your health.

-A nutritious diet can help you manage erectile dysfunction, avoid heart disease, prevent digestive and kidney diseases, reduce your risk of a heart attack, and maintain a healthy body weight.
+A healthy diet can help you manage erectile dysfunction, avoid cardiovascular disease, prevent kidney and digestive diseases, reduce your risk of a heart attack, and maintain a healthy body weight.
 It doesn't hurt to start with eating healthier foods and going from there.